EN

 Listen to the introduction given by Crystal Xavier in Abenaki

-On February 19, the our tribe held a non-traditional pack basket making class in Holland, Vermont at the Nulhegan Education and Cultural Center.
+On February 19, the our tribe held a non-traditional pack basket making class in Holland, Vermont at the Nulhegan Educational and Cultural Center.
 The goal of the class was to spark interest in our citizens with regard to our basketry heritage.
 The class was led by Tracie Jaquish Quirion, a basket maker having 13 years of experience, who was taught by both native and non-native basket makers and teachers.

 It was a day long class filled with energy and fellowship.
 The workshop began with a 15- minute Abenaki Language introduction and greeting song presented by Crystal Xavier, a Nulhegan citizen and Language Keeper.